vyomasystems-lab/riscv-ctb-challenge-meeeeet/challenge_level3/README.md

 ### 1st Bug: OR instruction

+- The first bug is in `OR` instruction.
-- `OR` is not producing correct output, if two same number is give to operand of `OR` then rather than producing output that same as input it is producing 0x00000000.
+- If two same number is give as operand of `OR` then rather than producing output that same as input it is producing 0x00000000.
+- Also, it is not working properly with two unique operands.
 - Directed test:
 ```
 # Test-1